 (Between 1980 and 1982, I spent a lot of time in Central American countries such as El Salvador, Guatemala, and Nicaragua–all of which were involved in some nasty guerilla uprisings and revolutions.
 From time to time, I will post one of the stories I did from these places.
 The following story is another I wrote from San Salvador in October 1981.
 All photos were taken by me.)

-Suchitoto, El Salvador–It is dusk and from behind the emerald slopes of Cerro de Guazapa, the volcano that towers over this village like a brooding giant, the last golden blades of sun are slashing into the black jungle.
+Suchitoto, El Salvador–It is dusk, and from behind the emerald slopes of Cerro de Guazapa, the volcano that towers over this village like a brooding giant, the last golden blades of the sun are slashing into the black jungle.